atomiv/atomiv.github.io/_pages/templates/03-dotnet/01-get-started.md

 PM> dotnet new atomiv
 ```

+## Open project

+Open the solution \(MyWebShop.sln\) and set MyWebShop.Web.RestApi as the StartUp project, and build the solution.

 ## Create database

 Then adjust the database connection \(inside the project MyWebShop.Web.RestApi, open up the file appsettings.Development.json and ensure that DefaultConnection is appropriately set to your development database server, note that the database does not exist\) yet.
 Then from the Package Manager Console, run the command to create the database: